Swiss European Mobility Programm (Erasmus+)

 We hope you will find the information in this website informative and helpful.
 It covers such matters as application and registration procedures, the choice of courses, campus services, accommodation costs, visa matters and social life.

-The University of Basel has taken a number of steps to ensure that ERASMUS students coming here receive all the necessary attention and assistance they need.
+The University of Basel has taken a number of steps to ensure that Programme students coming here receive all the necessary attention and assistance they need.
 The Mobility Office is responsible for the overall co-ordination of the exchange programmes in which we are partners and can assist with the various practical and personal.

 You must be first nominated by your home university - your International Office will send your nomination to the Mobility Office at the University of Basel to confirm your nomination.
 You will then receive an email from us explaining how to apply and what documents you need.